 Dream Job?
 Maybe.

 Have I ever found my dream job under Craigslist “gigs”.
 No. But that doesn’t mean it won’t be there tomorrow when I check.
 Or that one job that I take won’t lead to something more permanent.
-Or that a volunteer event that I sign on for won’t lead me to someone, who knows someone…. that is hiring for my dream job.
+Maybe a volunteer event that I sign on for won’t lead me to someone, who knows someone…. that is hiring for my dream job.
 (See my list of 75+ Gig Economy Jobs here.)

-Not to mention — by meeting new people and volunteering — or even taking on a freelance job here and there….you kind of get a chance to figure out what you really like to do.
-I KNOW that if a full time production studio in my area was hiring… even grunt work — I’d apply.
-I love it that much.
-I also know that when money is super tight or I am really trying to pay off a credit card, save for a trip to the beach – whatever… I can usual find some work under “gigs”.
+Not to mention — by meeting new people and volunteering — or even taking on a freelance job here and there… you kind of get a chance to figure out what you really like to do.
+I KNOW that if a full-time production studio in my area was hiring… even grunt work — I’d apply.
+Yep, I love it that much.
+I also know that when money is super tight or I am really trying to pay off a credit card, save for a trip to the beach – whatever… I can usually find some work under “gigs”.

 Final Thoughts on Craiglist “gigs”